In early learning classrooms, teachers typically choose to teach shapes and colors first before numbers or the alphabet.

 When you walk down the toy aisle at Target, do you see your child’s eyes light up at all the different toys?

-But, all kidding aside, there are times throughout the year that I get new toys.
-I especially love buying learning toys because children learn through play every day.
+But, all kidding aside, there are times throughout the year when I buy new toys.
+I especially love buying educational toys because children learn through play every day.

-Here are some of the BEST shape toys I’ve come across to help you along your journey in teaching your toddler!
+Here are SIX of the BEST shape toys I’ve come across for teaching your toddler!

 Side note: Most of these toys don’t say the shapes out loud, so your involvement in playing with these toys is crucial for them to learn!

-Melissa and Doug’s puzzles have worked wonders with my children.
+Melissa and Doug puzzles have worked wonders with my children.
 These puzzles are the first thing that I introduce when starting to teach things like shapes, alphabet, numbers, etc.

 Hands-on learning is the way your child will learn best!
 By repeating these shapes daily, your child will start to pick up the names of the shapes.